louismullie/web-ct-segmentation/README.md

 ## User agreement

-CoreSlicer is for research and educational use only.
+This software is for research and educational use only.
 It may not be used for commercial or clinical applications.
-By using CoreSlicer, you agree to our terms of use and privacy policy, which can be found [here](https://github.com/louismullie/coreslicer/blob/master/TERMS.md).2
+By using the software, you agree to our terms of use and privacy policy, which can be found [here](https://github.com/louismullie/quickslicer/blob/master/TERMS.md).2

 ## License